top of page

 (b)

 Competitors shall ride all sections consecutively in the numerical sequence as laid out.
-Competitors may start at any section they wish, unless directed otherwise by the organizers.
+Competitors must start at section 1, unless directed otherwise by the organizers.

 (c)